Addiction Counselor Student and Professional Resources for Underrepresented Groups

 Recovery Dharma

 Although it’s not specifically oriented or restricted to Asian patients, the use of traditional Buddhist practices and principles in the addiction recovery process may resonate more with populations steeped in historically Buddhist culture.
-Learn what you need to know about how Buddhism can inform the recovery process here.
+Discover the essential information on how Buddhism can inform the recovery process here.

 Resources to Support Indigenous People and Communities